torbenconto/bambulabs_api/CONTRIBUTING.md

-Sure!
-Below is a sample `CONTRIBUTING.md` file to guide potential contributors.
-This file provides clear steps on how to contribute to the repository, the project's code of conduct, and some guidelines for writing good contributions.

 # Contributing to Bambulabs API Golang Library

 Thank you for considering contributing to the **Bambulabs API Golang Library**!
 We welcome all contributions, whether it's reporting a bug, suggesting a new feature, or submitting a pull request with code improvements.